digitallawyer/openlegaldictionary/_definitions/arendator.md

 ---
 title: Arendator
 permalink: "/definitions/arendator.html"
-body: A farmer or renter; ln some provinces of Russia, one who farms the public rents or revenues; a “crown arenda-tor" is one who rents an estate belonging to the crown
+body: A farmer or renter; in some provinces of Russia, one who farms the public rents or revenues; a “crown arenda-tor" is one who rents an estate belonging to the crown
 published_at: '2018-07-07'
 layout: post